-Designing AISCs around the SHA-256 algorithm that Bitcoin uses is thought to be less complex than designing ASICs around the Scrypt algorithm which Litecoin uses.
-These AISCs are only made for the purpose of mining.
-However, the problem with these devices is that they are expensive and use a lot of power.
+ASICs are computer chips made for the sole purpose of mining cryptocurrencies as fast as possible.
+Designing ASICs around the SHA-256 algorithm that Bitcoin uses is thought to be less complex than designing ASICs around the Scrypt algorithm which Litecoin uses.
+The problem with these devices is that they are expensive and use a lot of power.
 Since so many Bitcoin miners have them, they make mining for Bitcoin out-of-reach for an everyday user.
 This makes it increasingly difficult to keep the decentralized network decentralized.
 After all, If only a small proportion of miners can actually mine the coin and build the blockchain, wouldn’t it eventually undermine itself and become centralized?

 Scrypt, on the other hand, was created to be resistant to AISC based mining devices.
 This enabled more of an every-man cryptocurrency user to potentially enter into the mining world without extraordinary costs.
 Although, tech companies like Zeus and Flower Technology have recently come out with Scrypt AISC technologies that would suggest Litecoin is moving away from easily accessible mining.